Dominick Argento Chamber Opera Competition

-A distinguished panel of composers and opera directors will select the winning finalists.
-Scenes from three operas chosen as finalists will be presented in a showcase performance at the NOA annual convention in January of odd years.
-The opera chosen as the winner of the NOA Chamber Opera Competition will be performed in a full production at the convention in even years.
+A distinguished panel of composers and opera directors select the winning finalists.
+Scenes from three operas chosen as finalists are presented in a showcase performance at the NOA annual convention in January of odd years.
+The opera chosen as the winner of the NOA Chamber Opera Competition is then performed in a full production at the convention in even years.

 University of Memphis production of The Confession,

 by Raphael Lucas, 2012 winner

 2014-2016: The Clever Artifice of Harriet and Margaret, music and libretto by Leanna Kirchoff, selected from the three finalists at the 2015 Convention, and performed in its entirety at the 2016 Convention.

 2012-2014: An Embarrassing Position, music and libretto by Dan Shore, performed at the 2014 convention.